RichardMEN11/data-products/sdg_data_products.md

 "We as humans cannot think just in numbers and we tend to forget how our daily actions impact the climate"

-Data products can help there: On the one hand they can make visible
+Data products can help there: On the one hand they can make visible how much we as humans harm the planet.
+On the other hand they can help people to understand that in a more visible way.
+As data is not a language everyone speaks it needs some products to make that more visible.